 About 60% of Vermont households qualify as moderate-income – you can use this handy chart to see if yours might be one of them.
 Our customer support team can help you too.

 If you don’t qualify as moderate-income, we’ve still made it easier for you to complete a project.
-Higher-income households can still get up to 50% of the project costs back, up to $2,000.
-Before this change, our incentives averaged around $1,300.
+Higher-income households can still get up to 75 percent of the project costs back, up to $2,000.

-Low-income help to weatherize your home has not changed, so if you meet the low-income thresholds, you may qualify for free or reduced-price services and products.
+Low-income help to weatherize your home has not changed.
+If you meet low-income thresholds, you may qualify for free or reduced-price services and products.
 You can learn more by working with your regional weatherization agency.

-And Vermonters save too.
-An average project can save you hundreds of dollars each year in energy costs. depending on your existing heat source.
-Those are dollars that you can spend on your family and reinvest in our local economy.
-It’s a win-win!
+And you will save too.
+Those are dollars that you can spend on your family and reinvest in the local economy.